aschuerch/Microbial-Genomics-2018/_episodes/05-working-with-files.md

 > learned yet how to do this
 > with a wild-card.)
 > 3. Use a wildcard to move all of your backup files to a new backup directory.
-> 4. Change the permissions on all of your backup files to be write-protected.
 >
 > > ## Solution
 > >
 > > 1. `rm -r backup`
 > > 2. `cp SRR098026.fastq SRR098026-backup.fastq` and `cp SRR097977.fastq SRR097977-backup.fastq`
 > > 3. `mkdir backup` and `mv *-backup.fastq backup`
-> > 4. `chmod -w backup/*-backup.fastq`
+>
-> > It's always a good idea to check your work with `ls -l backup`.
+> > It's always a good idea to check your work with `ls backup`.
 You should see something like:
 > >
 > > ~~~
-> > -r--r--r-- 1 dcuser dcuser 47552 Nov 15 23:06 SRR097977-backup.fastq
+> > SRR097977-backup.fastq
-> > -r--r--r-- 1 dcuser dcuser 43332 Nov 15 23:06 SRR098026-backup.fastq
+> > SRR098026-backup.fastq
 > > ~~~
 > > {: .output}
 > {: .solution}